About Tony Keller

 I began my career at The Globe and Mail in 1991, as a member of the paper's editorial board.

-A bilingual (albeit less so every day) Montrealer who has lived in Toronto for two decades, I hold a B.A. (history and political science) from Duke and a Master of Studies in Law from Yale.
+A bilingual Montrealer who has lived in Toronto for three decades, I hold a B.A. (history and political science) from Duke and a Master of Studies in Law from Yale.

-I have also been a teaching fellow with the Cambodia Genocide Project (1995), a visiting fellow at the Faculty of Law of the University of Toronto (2004-05) and an executive fellow at The Mowat Centre for Policy Innovation (2010-11).
+I have also been a teaching fellow with the Cambodia Genocide Project (1995), a visiting fellow at the Faculty of Law of the University of Toronto (2004-05), an executive fellow at The Mowat Centre at U of T (2010-11), and a visiting senior fellow at the Wilson Center (2018).

 I ran track at Duke, but not long after graduation, it dawned on me that running is a sport with a poor risk/return profile, and a terrible pain/pleasure ratio.
 I decided to switch to a pass time that offers nothing but joy, and where every moment is upside.